trustgraph-ai/.github/profile/README.md

 # The Context Operating System for AI Apps

 TrustGraph is an **open-source Context Operating System** that enables organizations to **build, manage, and deploy intelligent context graphs**.
-Transform fragmented enterprise data into AI-optimized knowledge structures that power accurate, trustworthy AI agents.
+Transform fragmented enterprise data into AI-optimized context structures that power accurate, trustworthy AI agents.

-Instead of relying on generic RAG solutions or proprietary black boxes, TrustGraph gives you a complete platform to:

 - **Build Context Graphs** — Automatically extract entities, relationships, and knowledge structures from your enterprise data
-- **Manage Context** — Organize, version, and govern your knowledge graphs with enterprise-grade tools
+- **Manage Context** — Organize, version, and govern your context graphs with enterprise-grade tools and custom ontologies
 - **Deploy Intelligent Agents** — Run AI agents grounded in your own precise context with full visibility and control
 - **Maintain Full Sovereignty** — Keep your data and AI stack entirely under your control, deployed on-prem, in the cloud, or on bare metal